Cirrus Aircraft: 2010s

 In 2013 the company delivered 276 new aircraft.
 This was a 10 percent increase in the number of deliveries over 2012 and the company's best year since before the 2008 recession.
 In 2013 the SR22 and SR22T were the highest-selling general aviation fixed-wing aircraft in the world and had been for eleven years in a row.
 Cirrus passed Textron Aviation as the largest producer of piston aircraft by unit-volume in 2013, and has remained the largest ever since.

 On 25 March 2014 the company's first conforming Vision SF50 jet flew.
 Cirrus also indicated that it was continuing to hire engineers, technicians and designers for the jet program.
 From 2011 to 2014 Cirrus hired more than 300 new workers, bringing the total number of employees to over 800.

-In 2015, the company announced plans to expand to Knoxville, Tennessee and establish a customer delivery center there, which officially opened on 12 January 2017.
+In May 2015, Dale Klapmeier announced plans for the company to expand to the McGhee Tyson Airport in Knoxville, Tennessee and establish a customer delivery center there, which officially opened on 12 January 2017 with a focus on aircraft maintenance and support, design personalization, fixed base operations (FBO), flight training and more.

 On 28 October 2016, Cirrus received FAA type certification for the Vision SF50 very light jet, with deliveries beginning in December of that year in the company's new Duluth aircraft finishing facility.

 In April 2018, the company was named the 2017 winner of the Collier Trophy for the "greatest achievement in aeronautics or astronautics in America" in the past year.
-The trophy was awarded for "designing, certifying, and entering-into-service the Vision Jet — the world’s first single-engine general aviation personal jet aircraft with a whole airframe parachute system".
+The trophy was awarded for "designing, certifying, and entering-into-service the Vision Jet — the world's first single-engine general aviation personal jet aircraft with a whole airframe parachute system".

 By the end of 2019, Cirrus employed 1,600 people and produced 81 Vision Jets and 384 SR-series aircraft that year, resulting in the company's fifth year of growth and its best year in sales.
 The Vision SF50 became the world's best-selling general aviation jet.